dotnet/csharplang/proposals/format.md

 }
 ```

-These cases are statically dectable though.
+These cases are statically detectable though.
 It potentially occurs whenever there is a `ref` return or a `ref struct`
 parameter passed by `out` or `ref`.
 In such a case the compiler must allocate a fresh `T[]` for every invocation.

 Several other potential optimization strategies are discussed at the end of this document.

-The `IEnumerable<T>` variant is a merely a covenience overload.
+The `IEnumerable<T>` variant is a merely a convenience overload.
 It's useful in scenarios which have frequent uses of
-`IEnumeralbe<T>` but also have lots of `params` usage.
+`IEnumerable<T>` but also have lots of `params` usage.
 When invoked in `T` argument form the backing storage will
 be allocated as a `T[]` just as `params T[]` is done today.

 ### params overload resolution changes